Two Critical Sudo Vulnerabilities

 - The sudoers file can restrict command execution based on the hostname using the

-directives. - If a host is specified that does not match the current machine or
+Host_AliasorRunas_Aliasdirectives. - If a host is specified that does not match the current machine or

-, Sudo incorrectly allows users to run commands as if they were on that host. - This can lead to executing privileged commands on machines that should be off-limits.
+ALL, Sudo incorrectly allows users to run commands as if they were on that host. - This can lead to executing privileged commands on machines that should be off-limits.

 Sample scenario: